Alaximo/alaximo.github.io/README.md

 UPDATE 05/10/2018

 By installing mobile applications from the Alaximo Games company (Alaximo games) you consent to the transfer and processing of your data in accordance with the requirements of May 25, 2018 GDPR (EEA).
-Details on the site https://www.appodeal.ru/privacy-policy
+Details on the site Unity https://unity3d.com/ru/legal/privacy-policy and Appodeal https://www.appodeal.ru/privacy-policy

 Alaximo Games CONFIDENTIALITY